leanh215/Android-MVP-Boilerplate-HackerNewsDemo/README.md

 ### Description
 Since this is very simple demo with two screen, the UI test would be simple with following scenario:
-1. TopStoriesFragment was displayed.
+1. TopStoriesFragment was displayed
 2. Wait for topStoryIds and stories (visible one) get loaded
 3. Click first story in list to move to StoryCommentFragment
-4. Verify StoryCommentFragment was displayed.
+4. Verify StoryCommentFragment was displayed
 5. Wait for comments get loaded
 6. Click back to go back to TopStoriesFragment
 7. Verify StoryCommentFragment was removed